 Dr. Cormican enjoys the short commute: “One of my placements is literally about two miles away.
 The other one is about five miles away, and the third one is probably 10 to 15 miles away.
 Those have been pretty easy and really convenient.“

-Assignments vary as much as the commutes.
-Lucky for physicians interested in local locum tenens, a variety of options are available, and most preferences can be matched.
+With so many locum tenens assignments to choose from, physicians interested in working local locum tenens have a wide variety of options, and most preferences can be matched.

 The upsides of working locum tenens are well established; however, a local placement unveils even more unique perks — like a cherry on top.